 If the CCA is included, the NF type of the expected audience in the CCA shall contain both "NRF" and "NF Service Producer".

 2. The SCP may perform a service discovery with the NRF.
+If NF Service Consumer has included a CCA, the SCP may include the NF Service Consumer CCA in the service discovery request to the NRF.
 If NF Service Consumer has included an access token in step 1, or if the SCP has a cached granted access token, then SCP may reuse the access token and proceeds to step 6.

 3. The SCP sends an access token request (Nnrf_AccessToken_Get Request) to the NRF.
 The access token request includes parameters as defined in clause 13.4.1.1.
 The access token request may include the NF Service Consumer's CCA if received in Step 1.